iotaledger/goshimmer/documentation/docs/apis/ledgerstate.md

 ## `/ledgerstate/transactions/:transactionID/attachments`
-Gets the list of messages IDs with attachments of the base58 encoded transaction ID.
+Gets the list of blocks IDs with attachments of the base58 encoded transaction ID.

 ### Parameters
 | **Parameter**            | `transactionID`      |